WetenSchaap/remarkableAutomation/readme.md

     * with `apt`: `chromium`, `chromium-chromedriver` & `xvfb`

 ## Goals for the future
-  * Initialize empty notes file every day (currently not working because of rmapy (I suspect)).
+  * Fix Empty note template file
+  * Pray rmapy is updated before API changes reach my device
   * Think of some other cool ideas.